rwhaling/native-lambda/README.md

 # native-lambda: AWS Lambda Custom Runtime for Scala Native

 A running, proof-of-concept port of the [Custom Runtime Tutorial](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-walkthrough.html) to Scala Native, with a few bonus goodies.
-The code is about 40 lines of Scala, and nothing especially low-level; I implemented the API interactions with Paweł Cejrowski's excellent [Curl backend for STTP](https://github.com/softwaremill/sttp/tree/master/core/native/src/main/scala/com/softwaremill/sttp).
+The code is about 40 lines of Scala; I implemented the API interactions with Paweł Cejrowski's excellent [Curl backend for STTP](https://github.com/softwaremill/sttp/tree/master/core/native/src/main/scala/com/softwaremill/sttp).

 The tricky part is the build: custom Lambda runtimes execute on a somewhat cranky [Amazon Linux machine image](https://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html), with outdated versions of several critical libraries, including critical ones like LLVM, curl, and openssl.
 To construct a working Scala Native image, I use Docker to build custom versions of the required libraries, publish those as a [Lambda Layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html), and then do a bit of linking trickery to ensure that the function binary will find the packaged libaries once it's installed on the Lambda server.

-There are two Dockerfiles: [one for the base image](native-lambda-base/Dockerfile) for the base image, which I have published at `rwhaling/native-lambda-base`, but can be rebuilt locally if you prefer, and [one for compiling and linking your code](Dockerfile), which is much simpler.
+There are two Dockerfiles: [one for the base image](native-lambda-base/Dockerfile), which I have published at `rwhaling/native-lambda-base`, but can be rebuilt locally if you prefer, and [one for compiling and linking your code](Dockerfile), which is much simpler.

 Extras: I've included Argonaut in the libary for JSON serialization, and  openssl for future applications (see below).